 Managing dynamic segments

-1. To access segments management page
+To access the Dynamic segments page:

 A segment is defined by a name, a description and an arbitrary number of conditions linked together by logical operators.